Federal Identification System

 - Additional Targeted Support

 For a summary of the federal accountability system, please refer to the ESSA Accountability Overview.
 For specifics on the calculations and business rules applied, please refer to the Business Rules Brief.
 For specifics on the identification process and the associated improvement requirements for identified schools, details are provided in the state’s proposed ESSA plan.

 ESSA Accountability Reporting

-The joint federal identification (ESSA and IDEA) process coincide with the launch of our newly coordinated improvement supports for schools and districts.
-The newly coordinated statewide supports will be available to all schools and districts whether they are identified or not.
+The joint federal identification (ESSA and IDEA) process coincides with the launch of our newly coordinated improvement supports for schools and districts.
+The bulk of these supports will be available statewide, to all schools and districts.
 By definition, the ESSA accountability system identifies a portion of schools.
-But because all schools have achievement gaps, the statewide system of support is available to all schools and districts in Wisconsin.
-Our intent is to make the school improvement process not only more manageable, but also more impactful, regardless of federal identifications.
+But because all schools have achievement gaps, our intent is for the statewide system of support to help make the school improvement process more manageable and more impactful for all schools and districts, whether identified or not.

 - The ESSA Accountability Overview summarizes the basics of the federal identification system, as well as DPI's approach to reporting and supporting schools throughout the state.